Im-jn/Im-jn.github.io/index.md

 Here is **Nan Jiang (Oliver, 姜南)**.
 I am a postgraduate student at Beijing University of Posts and Telecommunications (BUPT), majoring in Computer Science and Technology.
 I'm studying in the State Key Laboratory of Networking and Switching Technology, supervised by [Prof. Shangguang Wang](https://www.researchgate.net/profile/Shangguang-Wang) (Associate Dean, School of CS) and [Dr. Haitao Yuan](https://yuanhaitao.github.io/) (NTU, research fellow).

-I'm currently looking for Ph.D position.
-If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - *jn_work[at]outlook[dot]com*
+I am currently seeking a Ph.D. position.
+If you find my profile interesting, I would love to discuss potential collaboration opportunities.
+Please feel free to email me at - *jn_work[at]outlook[dot]com*

 <br>
 ## Academic Background